2023 Most Popular Design & Applied Arts Bachelor's Degree Schools in the Great Lakes Region

 Read full report on Design & Applied Arts at Milwaukee Institute of Art & Design

-Ferris State University ranked #7 on this year’s Most Popular Design & Applied Arts Bachelor’s Degree Schools in the Great Lakes Region list.
-Ferris is a fairly large public school located in the town of Big Rapids.
+Ferris State University came in at #7 in this year’s edition of the Most Popular Design & Applied Arts Bachelor’s Degree Schools in the Great Lakes Region ranking.
+Ferris is a fairly large public school located in the distant town of Big Rapids.

 Women make up 75% of the design majors at the school.